Protests shut India NMDC's major iron ore mines

+* Says approved purchase of 300,000 preferance shares at 100 rupees each Source text for Eikon: Further company coverage:

-RAIPUR, India Local protesters have forced India's biggest iron ore miner, NMDC (NMDC.NS), to suspend production and shipments from Chhattisgarh which accounts for two-thirds of its 25 million tonnes annual output, a company official said on Wednesday.
+RAIPUR, India Jan 18 Local protesters have forced India's biggest iron ore miner, NMDC, to suspend production and shipments from a central state which accounts for two-thirds of its 25 million tonnes annual output, a company official said on Wednesday.

-NMDC's mines in the state produce about 40,000 tonnes of the ore, which is vital for the steel industry, every day.
+NMDC's mines in Chhattisgarh produce about 40,000 tonnes of the ore, which is vital for the steel industry, every day.
 Vast areas of the mineral-rich state are a stronghold of Maoist rebels and public protests against the government are common.

 "There is a total halt in iron ore transportation and mining as well," NMDC official S.P.
 Himanshu said.